The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 General Liability Insurance

-General liability insurance provides insurance coverage for your business when your client makes claims against you for bodily injury, damage to property, or personal injury.
+General liability insurance for life coaches provides insurance coverage for your business when your client makes claims against you for bodily injury, damage to property, or personal injury.
 If it all sounds too far-fetched to happen to you, here are a few everyday incidents that could easily take place at your sessions.

-Let’s say a client claims that you spilled water on their laptop during the session or accidentally drops their phone while bumping into you at the door.
+Let’s say a client claims that you spilled water on their laptop during the session or accidentally dropped their phone while bumping into you at the door.
 That could be considered damage to property.

 If your client slips on the stairs while walking into your office and hurts themselves, they can sue you for personal injury.
 In these cases, your general liability insurance will cover the costs of the lawsuit, the damage caused, and any medical expenses that your client needs to pay.